WSU-kduncan/f23cicd-KingShampoo/README-CD.md

-    the easy way to tag something it when you are doing your git add, git commit, then do a 'git tag -a v1.blah' you can use a 'git show' to check your tag. then do a 'git push origin v1.blah' to push your tagged commit [Docker repo](https://hub.docker.com/repository/docker/koolnoob/f23cicd-kingshampoo/general)
+    the easy way to tag something it when you are doing your git add, git commit, then do a 'git tag -a v1.blah' you can use a 'git show' to check your tag. then do a 'git push origin v1.blah' to push your tagged commit

+  This workflow automates the process of building and pushing a docker image to docker hub anytime a push pull or tag is done to the main repo.
+This work flow makes sure the images are versioned and labeled appropriately for ezpz continuous deployment.

+  [Docker repo](https://hub.docker.com/repository/docker/koolnoob/f23cicd-kingshampoo/general)

 # part 2